If you are into sports, you must have seen something similar to the image below.

 Heatmaps use a color scale (blue to red) to depict intense activity or inactivity in selected areas.
 The image above is the heatmap of a player; the section colored red shows that the player was mainly active during the game.
 The section that is colored yellow indicates activity but not as much as the red-colored section.

 In marketing, the same analogy applies when using heatmaps as an analytical tool on websites.
-Heat maps help marketers, designers, and product teams to understand user activity on their sites and provide an overview of the sections and elements of their websites getting the most attention.
+Heat maps help marketers, designers, and product teams understand user activity on their sites and provide an overview of the sections and elements of their websites getting the most attention.

 Let’s formally define what a Heat map is.